igor-alexandrov/jekyll-og-image/README.md

 The following configuration options are available:

-* `content_types` - An array specifying which types of content to generate images for.
+* `collections` - An array specifying which types of collections to generate images for.
 Supports `"posts"`, `"pages"`, and the names of any custom collections.
 Default: `["posts"]`

 * `output_dir` – The directory where the generated images will be saved.
-Images will be placed in subdirectories named after their content type (e.g., `assets/images/og/posts`, `assets/images/og/pages`).
+Images will be placed in subdirectories named after their collection type (e.g., `assets/images/og/posts`, `assets/images/og/pages`).
 Default: `assets/images/og`

 * `force` – If set to `true`, the plugin will generate an image for every document, even if the document already has an image.
 Default: `false`
 * `verbose`  – If set to `true`, the plugin will output additional information about the image generation process.
 Default: `false`